-Interpreter Certification: There are a number of interpreter certifications
+Interpreter Certification: There are several types of interpreter certification

 available.
 Many states have their own system of certifying interpreters.

-There are also national certifications available from the Registry of
+There is also national certification available from the Registry of

 Interpreters for the Deaf and the National Association of the Deaf.